Please feel free to get in touch with one of our friendly team – we’re always happy to help!

 The UK’s answer to Route 66, this epic 500 mile round trip offers scenery stunning enough to rival that of its American counterpart.
-Unlike Route 66, the North Coast 500 is circular and the views on offer are of more well-watered terrains, rather than the arid deserts of the southern USA.
+Unlike Route 66, the North Coast 500 is one big loop and the views on offer are of more well-watered terrains, rather than the arid deserts of the southern USA.
 Starting off in Inverness, work your way around the coastline stopping off at several idyllic locations along the way.
-Spend a night in John O’Groats, the most northern point of the UK mainland, before making your way around the coast.
-Breath-taking stops such as Ullapool, Tongue and Lochniver offer something so incredible, you’ll struggle to believe you’re still in the UK.
+Visit John O’Groats, the most northern point of the UK mainland, before making your way around the coast.
+Breath-taking stops such as Ullapool, Tongue and Lochniver offer something so incredible, you’ll struggle to believe you’re still in the UK – and that’s before you’ve reached the Torridon Munros!
 With scenery reminiscent of Lord of the Rings, this route is the perfect way to discover some of the gems the UK has to offer.

 GOAT Roadtrip Leeds Depot (58 Commercial Road, LS5 3AQ)

 Pick-up in the afternoon on the first day and drop-off in the morning on the last day (specific timings depend on the vehicle – see here).
 To extend your stay by adding more nights, please specify in your enquiry.